arturo-ramirez-civ/arturo-ramirez-civ/README.md

 - 🤔 I’m looking for help with ... becoming a software engineer
 - 💬 Ask me about ...
 Anything
 - 😄 Pronouns: ...
 He/Him
 - ⚡ Fun fact: ...
-I'm a veteran
+I am a veteran
 -->